Jason and the Argonauts (1963 film): Reception

+The film had its world premiere on June 13, 1963, at the Texas Theatre in San Antonio, Texas.
+It saw a same-day release Wichita Falls, Texas, Honolulu, Hawaii, and Fort Worth, Texas.

 Critical response

 The film received critical acclaim and is now considered a classic.
-On review aggregator Rotten Tomatoes, the film holds a "Certified Fresh" approval rating of 89% based on 45 reviews, with an average rating of 7.5/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 89% based on 45 reviews, with an average rating of 7.5/10.
 The website's critical consensus reads, "Don Chaffey's Jason and the Argonauts is an outlandish, transportive piece of nostalgia whose real star is the masterful stop-motion animation work of Ray Harryhausen."
-On Metacritic, the film received a score of 69 based on 10 reviews, indicating "generally favorable reviews".
+On Metacritic, the film received a score of 69 based on 10 reviews.

-Variety magazine wrote: "The $3 million film has a workable scenario and has been directed resourcefully and spiritedly by Don Chaffey, under whose leadership a colorful cast performs with zeal".
+Variety magazine wrote: "The $3 million film has a workable scenario and has been directed resourcefully and spiritedly by Don Chaffey, under whose leadership a colorful cast performs with zeal."

 Ray Harryhausen regarded the film as his best.
 Previous Harryhausen films had been generally shown as part of double features in "B" theatres.
 Columbia was able to book it as a single feature in many "A" theatres in the United States.

 Accolades

-At the 1992 Academy Awards, in honoring Ray Harryhausen with a lifetime-achievement award, actor Tom Hanks remarked: "Some people say Casablanca or Citizen Kane.
+At the special ceremony for the Academy Award for Technical Achievement held three weeks before the 1992 Academy Awards, Ray Harryhausen was honored with a lifetime-achievement award.
+The ceremony's host, actor Tom Hanks, remarked: "Some people say Casablanca or Citizen Kane.
 I say Jason and the Argonauts is the greatest film ever made".

 In 2008, the American Film Institute nominated the film for its Top 10 Fantasy Films list.

 In April 2004, Empire magazine ranked Talos as the second-best film monster of all time, after King Kong.